 The last large outbreak of measles in California was associated with Disneyland and occurred from December 2014-April 2015, when at least 131 California residents were infected with measles; the outbreak also infected residents of six other states, Mexico, and Canada.

-In 2019, one outbreak of three cases linked to a patient with international travel has been reported in California.
-As of March 7, 2019, six confirmed measles cases, including the three outbreak-associated cases, have been reported in the following jurisdictions.
+In 2019, four outbreaks linked to patients with international travel have been reported in California.
+As of May 22, 2019, 47 confirmed measles cases, including 31 outbreak-associated cases (1 completed outbreak, 3 cases; 3 ongoing outbreaks, 28 cases), have been reported.

 Cases (<18 Years)||Adult